Understanding Debt Capital Markets (DCM)

 Series 7, 63, 79 exams (or others) may be required in the United States.
 Please check the FINRA website for details.

 Capital Markets can be a tough niche to break in.
 You really need to add some extra value to your CV to get a shortlist.
+The best way to go about doing that is getting some fixed income/ debt capital markets specific Professional Certifications on your CV.

 These courses will provide you with several benefits: